Welcome to the SHMS Counseling Department

 School Based Therapist

-We are also very lucky to have a full-time School Based Therapist through Community Reach at our school.
+We are also very lucky to have two part-time School Based Therapists through Community Reach at our school.
 Our therapist helps students in need with one-on-one counseling during the school day.
 If you have concerns that your child needs to meet with a School Based Therapist, please contact your counselor to fill out the appropriate paperwork.
 You can also learn more about Community Reach through their website http://www.communityreachcenter.org/.

 In the same manner that we do when we are at school, if a member of our mental health team is ever concerned about your student’s safety, we will reach out to a parent/guardian right away.
 Please be sure to respond to correspondence in a manner as timely as possible to help us support your student’s safety.
 If a parent does not answer, the mental health personnel will follow district protocol to contact an outside agency (such as law enforcement) to help us initiate a well-being check.
 If you become concerned about your student’s safety and/or well-being, please use the resources below to access immediate mental health support for your student.
 If safety is an immediate concern, contact 911 or go to your nearest emergency room.